appsmithorg/appsmith/.github/pull_request_template.md

 > Add Testsmith test cases links that relate to this PR

 ### Issues raised during DP testing
-> Link issues raised during DP testing for better visiblity and tracking
+> Link issues raised during DP testing for better visiblity and tracking (copy link from )

 ## Checklist: